r4topunk/win-98-website/architecture.md

 ## Core Components

+### Design Philosophy
+**Content-First Approach**: Every component and interaction is designed to showcase the artist's work effectively.
+The Windows 98 aesthetic serves as an engaging, nostalgic interface that draws users into exploring the artist's portfolio.
+Features are implemented based on their value for content discovery and consumption rather than desktop application completeness.

 ### 1. Application Root (`App.tsx`)
 - **Responsibilities**: Main application orchestration, intro video flow, sound effects, global CRT effects
 - **Key Features**: